 For example, I created the Northwind database here.

-- Step 2: Now, go to the site which you selected for configuring earlier.
-We will see a new External List created from SharePoint Designer.
+- Step 2: Go to the site you selected for configuring earlier.
+We will see a new External List created by SharePoint Designer.

-- But you may be surprised when clicking on the new list since you will not see its database in here.
+- But you may be surprised when clicking on the new list since you will not see its database here.
 Don’t worry about this!
-This only means that you have not yet assigned access privileges to the currently logged-in user yet.
+This only means that you have not yet assigned access privileges to the currently logged-in user.

 - Step 4: To assign access privileges for a user, go to the Central Admin Page –> Application Management and select Manage service applications:

-- Click on the Business Data Connection Services hyperlink as shown below:
+- Click on the Business Data Connection Services hyperlink.

-- After clicking on BDC Services, you will see the database which you created earlier.
-Please click on the Database Name to expand the context menu and select Set Permissions:
+- After clicking on BDC Services, you will see the database you created earlier.
+Please click on the Database Name to expand the context menu and select Set Permissions.

-- You should add users and assign access permissions for them in here:
+- You should add users and assign access permissions for them here:

 - Step 5: After finishing the configurations above, you only need to go to the site and press F5 to refresh the page.

 - Now, everything is OK.
-You will have an External List including a database in here:
+You will have an External List, including a database.

-- CAUTION: SharePoint 2010 External List throws a webpart exception when working with an external content type that was created in Visual Studio 2010.
+- CAUTION: SharePoint 2010 External List throws a webpart exception when working with an external content type created in Visual Studio 2010.